 However, while a software like Soda PDF has an online version nearly identical to its desktop version in functionality, the online version of Foxit PhantomPDF is quite basic and feels like a different product entirely.

-Foxit PhantomPDF has a free 14-day evaluation and comes in Standard and Business versions.
-The Standard version has almost all the features that most businesses will need and starts at $14.99/month.
-A perpetual license costs just $89 but doesn’t include future updates to the software.
+PhantomPDF has a free 14-day evaluation and comes in Standard and Business versions.
+The Standard version has almost all the features that most businesses will need for a monthly fee.
+A perpetual license is available but doesn’t include future updates to the software.
 Overall, Foxit PhantomPDF is an excellent candidate for the best Word to PDF converter available today.

 Wondershare PDFElement is a top-rated PDF conversion and editing tool.
 It supports all Microsoft Office formats but can convert from a wide range of image file types.